google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 * Read the list of values in front of you
 * Underline the 10 values that resonate with you most
-* Star 5 of those 10 values that are most important to you *
+* Star five of those 10 values that are most important to you *
-* Finally, circle 2 of those 5 values that feel like your most core values, those you can’t separate yourself from
+* Finally, circle two of those five values that feel like your most core values, those you can’t separate yourself from

 ---

 **Activity** {.big}

 <!--

-[Do NOT click until all the text appears.
-When this slide appears, only the first two lines will be visible.
-That text is all students should see until you give the first instructions and allow them time to read the values and underline the 10 that are most important to them.
-Provide 3-5 minutes.]
+*Ensure students have the values handout.*

 Take a moment to read over the list of values in front of you.
 When you’re done, underline the 10 values that resonate with you most.

-[Click once so that the third line appears.]

 Looking at this list of 10, star the five values that are most important to you.

-[Click once so that the fourth line appears.]

-Now, this part might be the most difficult, but the final task here is to circle 2 of those 5 values that are your core values.
+Now, this part might be the most difficult, but the final task here is to circle two of those five values that are your core values.
 You may find that some of the other values that resonate with you fall under those two.
 Think of these values as the ones you hold yourself to in your everyday behavior and future planning, the values you aspire to embody -- maybe so much so that you do so unconsciously.

-[Allow students one minute to find those two values.]
+*Allow students one minute to find those two values.*

-So, why two values, you may ask?
-Researcher, public speaker, social worker, and famous author Brene Brown writes extensively about the importance of determining your TWO core values.
+Why two values, you may ask?
+Researcher, public speaker, social worker, and famous author Brene Brown writes extensively about the importance of determining your two core values.
 If we have too many, they lose meaning and we aren’t able to hold ourselves to them.
 The two values that feel inextricably intertwined with who you are as a person are those two values.

-[Facilitator should feel free to share their own two values here.]
+*Facilitator should feel free to share their own two values here.*

 Does anyone want to share what 1 or 2 of their values are?
-[Solicit students' contributions and respond to each, thanking them for sharing.]
 -->

 ---